codengine/SOTFEdit/README.md

 ## Inventory

-- In order to add or remove items, just double click on the row
+- In order to add or remove items, click on the add or remove buttons
-- There is no sanity check on the values entered at the player's inventory.
-So something like "100" for backpack will most likely lead to undesired behaviors.
+- You can use the other buttons to modify the current count in a convenient way

 ## Armor